EV Charging Station Infrastructure Costs and Breakdown

 EV charging station installation can be expensive and time-consuming for businesses.
 With green incentives, businesses are looking for a quick solution that does not slow operations with long lead and construction times.
 Companies like SparkCharge created their mobile EV charging solutions specifically for businesses looking to make the transition to electric vehicles.

 SparkCharge created the world’s first mobile Level 3 EV charger and EV charging service.
 Their equipment is not attached to the grid or installed in a specific location.
 This means SparkCharge can bring EV charging stations to the vehicle when and where it is needed.
-SparkCharge utilizes these portable EV chargers to create their charging-as-a-service offerings (CaaS), SparkCharge Fleet, and SparkCharge Out of Charge (OOC)
+SparkCharge utilizes these portable EV chargers to create their charging-as-a-service offerings (CaaS).

 SparkCharge Fleet is a mobile EV charging delivery service that allows fleet managers and operators to create a personalized service that delivers EV charging to vehicles when needed.
 There are 3 different ways you can have your charges delivered, on a recurring schedule, when the vehicle’s state of charge (SOC) is low or on demand through our portal.